Jan 21, 2022

 2.2 Setting up WooCommerce

-WooCommerce is a free WordPress plugin that’ll transform your regular site into a full-fledged eCommerce store.
+One of the most important things in order to open an online store is incorporating eCommerce into the website.
+WooCommerce is a free WordPress plugin which will allow you to do just that.
 It’ll be difficult to find a more useful and feature-packed plugin.
 There’s also a library of extensions you can purchase to add even more features to your store.

 To install WooCommerce navigate to Plugins › Add New, and search for ‘WooCommerce’ in the right-hand search bar.
 Then, install the plugin that looks like the one below: